 MP: Case filed against minister for calling wife of Congress bye-poll candidate ‘mistress’

-Hundreds of women, led by the wife of Congress nominee Vishwanath Singh marched to a police station on Tuesday, following which the police filed a case.
+Hundreds of women, led by the wife of Congress nominee Vishwanath Singh, marched to a police station on Tuesday, after which the case was filed.

-The Anuppur Police in Madhya Pradesh have registered a case against the state Food, Civil Supplies and Consumer Protection Minister Bisahu Lal Singh for making a derogatory remark against the wife of his Congress opponent in the upcoming Assembly bye-elections, The Hindu reported on Wednesday.
+The Anuppur Police in Madhya Pradesh have registered a case against the state Food, Civil Supplies and Consumer Protection Minister Bisahu Lal Singh for making a derogatory remark about the wife of his Congress opponent in the upcoming Assembly bye-elections, The Hindu reported on Wednesday.

-Hundreds of women, led by the wife of Congress nominee Vishwanath Singh marched to a police station on Tuesday, following which the police filed a case.
+Hundreds of women, led by the wife of Congress nominee Vishwanath Singh marched to a police station on Tuesday, following which the case was filed.
 The case was registered under Sections 294 (obscene acts and songs) and 506 (punishment for criminal intimidation) of the Indian Penal Code.

 In a video that went viral on social media on Monday, Bisahu Lal Singh was heard saying: “When nomination papers are filed, you give out details of properties.
 However, Vishwanath Singh has not provided details of his first wife.
 He has given details of his mistress.”

-Congress leader Rajiv Singh said he was ashamed to hear persons who had taken the constitutional oath making such remarks, ABP News reported.
+Congress leader Rajiv Singh said he was ashamed to hear those who had taken the constitutional oath making such remarks, ABP News reported.
 He said that the BJP should remove Bisahu Lal Singh as its nominee and sack him as a minister.

 Former Madhya Pradesh Chief Minister Kamal Nath criticised Chief Minister Shivraj Singh Chouhan for not commenting on the matter and said that he does not seem to be bothered about it.
 However, Madhya Pradesh Home Minister Narottam Mishra apologised on Bisahu Lal Singh’s behalf.
 “I have not seen the video, but if anyone is hurt owing to the remarks, I apologise,” he said.